 The punishments for committed this offense follow the guidelines for theft punishments, found here.

 If you have any questions regarding this statute please contact a NJ criminal defense lawyer at LS&P Lawyers.
-We are available 24/7 for free consultation and provide representation for people all over New Jersey.
+We are available 24/7 for consultation and provide representation for people all over New Jersey.